-And so once again it has been decided to resurrect the quarterly newsletter.
-This is the first issue under the name of the Frontier Patriots Chapter.
-I plan to present articles on a wide range of topics as I had with the previous run.
-That means that I plan to present articles pertaining to topics appropriate to the central Pennsylvania region that our chapter encompasses, along with continuing the serialized chronological history of the American Revolutionary War.
-I would like to point out that your contributions of either articles or suggestions for topics will be welcome.
-One thing to keep in mind if you do wish to contribute to the newsletter is that it is intended for historical educational, genealogical and fraternal purposes; overtly political submissions will neither be accepted nor published.
+This is the first newsletter issue under the name of the Frontier Patriots Chapter.
+It will contain articles on a wide range of topics.
+That means articles pertaining to topics appropriate to our central Pennsylvania region, along with a serialized chronological history of the American Revolutionary War.
+I would like to point out that

+One thing to keep in mind if you do wish to contribute to the newsletter is that it is intended for historical educational, genealogical and fraternal purposes; overtly political submissions will not be published.